Upstate Staff Attorney

 Internship opportunity posted on 05/03/2019

 You may have noticed from all of the information on our website that SCELP does some pretty wonderful work.
 But, did you know that SCELP is also a wonderful place to work?
-Headquartered in downtown Georgetown, our dog-friendly office is in a beautiful historic house that is a short walk to waterfront shops and restaurants, and a short drive to the beach.
+Headquartered in the city of Georgetown, our dog-friendly office is a short walk to waterfront shops and restaurants, and a short drive to the beach.
 We offer law students and recent graduates the opportunity to gain meaningful experience in environmental litigation.